Govindmanoj2004/ToDo/README.md

 ## 🔄 Planned Updates

-- Integrate with a database for persistent storage.
+- Integrate with a database for persistent storage.✔️
-- Add more features such as editing tasks, categories, and filters.
+- Add more features such as editing tasks etc.✔️
+- Add scheduled tasks and notification.

 ---